ankitpanwar15/my-dagster-project/README.md

 # my_dagster_project

 This dataset includes information on movies released during the summer months, typically regarded as the peak season for blockbuster films.
-The data has been sourced from IMDb, featuring key details such as movie titles, release dates, genres, directors, cast, and IMDb ratings.
-It's an excellent resource for analyzing trends in summer movie releases, exploring the correlation between release timing and box office performance, or studying the impact of genre on audience reception.
-This dataset is ideal for data enthusiasts, researchers, and movie buffs interested in exploring the dynamics of summer cinema.
+\*\*Why pick:- Easy to relate and play around, instead of picking F1 or Cricket data set.

 summer_movies.csv ==> It has column information about movies released with columns like, name, release date, runtime, avg rating, votes, release date, timestamp.
 Here unique id is tconst

 \*\* release date, timestamp these both columns are manually generated

 summer_movie_genres.csv ==> It has imformation about the genres of the corresponding movies, with columns, tconst and genres.

+We want to get movie and there genres by joining these data set together.

 ## Getting started